coady/multimethod/README.md

 method[type, ...] = func    # register function by explicit types
 method.register(func)       # decorator to register annotated function (with any __name__)
 ```

+Multimethods support any types that satisfy the `issubclass` relation,
+including abstract base classes in `collections` and `typing`.

 ## multidispatch
 The [functools.singledispatch](https://docs.python.org/3/library/functools.html#functools.singledispatch)